 The benefit here is two-fold: For one, the email acts as a gentle reminder, all but ensuring the customer will continue with their routine purchase.
 Secondly, it increases the chances of the customer increasing their spend in this transaction—and, ideally, in future transactions as well.

 In identifying your customers’ purchasing patterns and habits, then creating emails that align with these patterns, you’ll be able to engage with your individual customers at just the right time to get them to convert.

 In getting this timing down, you’ll inevitably increase your audience’s average purchase frequency—and, potentially, their average order value—across the board.

-3. Target Email by Lack of Engagement
+3. By Lack of Engagement

 The other side of understanding your customers’ purchase frequencies is being able to identify when they’ve become less active as patrons of your brand.

 The goal here is to get your at-risk customers back on track, keeping their purchase frequency and AOV as close to the status quo as possible.

 (And, of course, if you can increase these metrics, all the better.)